33 Delightful Things to Do in Dubrovnik, Croatia (+ Tips!)

 Escape to the Elafiti Islands.

-Two of the three main islands are car-free, giving a completely different vibe than other parts of Croatia.
+Two of the three main islands are car-free, giving a completely different vibe than many other parts of Croatia.

 The island of Lopud makes a great first stop and is home to gorgeous beaches.